 Please note that changing to a future intake may mean that your whole study plan is delayed.
 If you wish to withdraw and defer to a future intake, you must advise the Admissions team (firstname.lastname@example.org) before the census date.

-If you would prefer to defer your offer to a later intake, our courses will run in July 2021 as well.
+If you would prefer to defer your offer to a later intake, our courses will also run in October 2021 for Foundation Studies, UniLink Bridging and UniLink Diploma.
 We are unable to confirm at this time when face-to-face delivery will be available as we must follow guidelines set by the Australian Government.
 You can view up to date information here.

 In the case of commencement of studies by remote learning, we require you to have been issued your Confirmation of Enrolment (CoE) – although this means that you need to prepare further in advance for your remote learning studies, it will reduce the risk of a visa rejection.